BrianLipscombe/radiology-outpatient-board/README.md

 * Fix the appointment time icon to actually work when clicked and provide ease of adding appointment times instead of users having to manually type times into the field.

-## Future Improvements for future projects
+## Future Improvements for Future Projects

+* Don't rely on source code from module walk-throughs as a template.
+Learn to code from scratch.

-* Choose a better concept that more people can relate to that can be used on a global scale that maybe offers/sells common products and/or services.
+* Choose a better concept that more people can relate to that can be used on a global scale that maybe offers and sells common products or services.

-* Don't use Materialize.
+* Don't use Materialize ever again.

 ## Credits